Why Goal-Conditioned Reinforcement Learning Works: Relation to Dual Control: Introduction

 Despite strong evidence that goal-oriented rewards are effective for solving complex control tasks, it is unclear why this is the case, or more precisely, why there is a significant performance gap between dense and probabilistic rewards.
 This paper sheds light on probabilistic rewards from the vantage point of classic optimal control.
 We take a direct, value-based approach towards analyzing the goal-oriented objective.
-More specifically, our contributions are summarized as follows: \begin{enumerate} \item An inequality that directly lower bounds the objective of goal-oriented policies in terms of ``classical'' formulations, corroborating folklore that dense rewards may not be suitable for goal-oriented planning (\cref{sec:3.1}). \item Extension to the partially observed setting in which we draw connections to dual control.
-In this setting, the reward itself is intimately tied to state estimation, yielding a control problem defined entirely by system uncertainty (\cref{sec:dual}). \item Case studies in challenging nonlinear and uncertain environments where we employ a broad range of techniques (\cref{sec:methods}), emphasizing that the above benefits are related to the control objective itself and not necessarily the underlying algorithms (\cref{sec:results}).
+More specifically, our contributions are summarized as follows: \begin{enumerate} \item An inequality that lower bounds the objective of goal-oriented policies in terms of ``classical'' formulations, corroborating folklore that dense rewards may not be suitable for goal-oriented planning (\cref{sec:3.1}). \item A partially observed control formulation in which we draw connections between goal-oriented control and dual control.
+In this setting, the reward itself is intimately tied to state estimation, yielding a control problem defined entirely by system uncertainty (\cref{sec:dual}). \item Case studies in challenging nonlinear and uncertain environments (\cref{sec:methods}), emphasizing that the above benefits are related to the control objective itself and not necessarily the underlying algorithms (\cref{sec:results}).
 Similarly, we show how the same methods but with classical objective functions can falter. \end{enumerate}